freenas/freenas-docs/userguide/install.rst

 image to the faster "raw" version of the device (note the extra :literal:`r` in :file:`/dev/rdisk1`).

-When running these commands, replace :literal:`{FreeNAS-RELEASE.iso}` with the name of the %brand% ISO.
-Replace :literal:`{/dev/rdisk1}` with the correct path to the USB thumb drive:
+When running these commands, replace :samp:`{FreeNAS-RELEASE.iso}` with the name of the %brand% ISO.
+Replace :samp:`{/dev/rdisk1}` with the correct path to the USB thumb drive:

 .. code-block:: none